PlanterApp/planter_blog/content/posts/leaf-mold/index.md

 Leaves are carbon-rich, which makes them delicious to carbon-consuming micro-organisms, like fungi.
 Because fallen leaves are either dead or mostly dead, they have lost most of their nitrogen, and are now considered 'brown' garden material as opposed to the traditional 'green' garden material traditionally used for compost.

+Enzymes released by the fungi break down the leaf matter, releasing very little heat.
+The resulting lead mold is a humus-rich, high-carbon soil conditioner that helps to optimize growing conditions.

 ### Final Thoughts

 Leaf mold is an easy, low-cost way to improve soil health while recycling what nature provides.
-With minimal effort, you can transform fallen leaves into a powerhouse soil amendment that keeps your garden thriving.
+With minimal effort, you can transform fallen leaves into a powerhouse soil conditioner that keeps your garden thriving.

-So next time autumn rolls around, save—don’t toss—those leaves, and start making leaf mold for healthier soil and stronger plants!
+So next time autumn rolls around, save—don’t toss—the leaves from your garden, or your neighbour's garden, and start making leaf mold for healthier soil and stronger plants!

+For extra bonus points, leave some leaves to decompose naturally.
+This is good both for the plants they fell from and for the host of critters that call leaf piles home.